HOUNGBETODE/flask-base-project/README.md

 * python-dotenv
 * Flasgger (Swagger API docs)

-Check `requirements.txt` for the full list of packages
+Check `requirements.txt` for the full list of packages.

+---

+## License

+This project is licensed under the MIT License.